gblock-arango/arango-bronze-simulated-injector/datasets/DARPA_Transparent_Computing/README.md

 # DARPA Transparent Computing — Detailed Dataset + Documentation Brief

 [NOTE: Gareth Block iterates with GPT5.5 on the Arango + Databricks architecture to identify example datasets that would demonstrate ArangoAI capabilities within real-time (big data) architectures.
-One example is DARPA Transparent Computing to showcase how GraphRAG might drive graph-based anomaly detection: helping customers automatically identify expected behaviors, update GraphML pipelines to detect them, and provide graph visualization to showcase alerts as they appear in the stream.]
+One example is DARPA Transparent Computing to showcase how GraphRAG might drive graph-based anomaly detection: helping customers automatically identify expected behaviors, update GraphML pipelines to detect them, and provide graph visualization to showcase alerts as they appear in the stream.
+We introduced graphlets (graph-based Delta table extractions, e.g,. from Gold tables) and how event recognition allows ArangoAI to adapt the Databricks Medallion Flow in real-time by modifying Silver-to-Gold transforms as the semantics are dynamically reframed based on user demands, downstream learning, etc.]

 ## 1. Executive summary